Call us today from 9:30am: +44 117 313 3300

-Haciendas by Horseback is a specialised tour of Ecuador's highlands, or sierra region, where pathways have been carved into the landscape by Spanish settlers, Incas, and Native communities throughout history.
+Haciendas by Horseback is a specialised tour of Ecuador's highlands, or Sierra region, where pathways have been carved into the landscape by Spanish settlers, Incas, and Native communities throughout history.
 Follow these fabled pathways on an epic adventure perfect for families who are keen on invigorating outdoor activities in the world's most dramatic countryside.
-Explore unseen valleys, volcanic crevices filled with verdant water, and get involved in wildlife conservation projects along the way.

-Your journey will begin in the stunning historic centre of Quito, with a couple of days to explore and learn about cultural practices here - particularly making chocolate!
-From here, stop at Otavalo's famous markets on the way to your working hacienda (previously the home of former president Mr. Galo Plaza Lasso) at the foot of the valley.
+From here, stop at Otavalo's famous markets on the way to your working hacienda (previously the home of former president Mr Galo Plaza Lasso) at the foot of the valley.
 Enjoy peace and serenity, and make the most of the resident Zuleteño horses and artisan cheese before setting off following the Avenue of Volcanoes south.
-You will be introduced to chagras and with their skill and knowledge, this generous community will be your local guides to these widely undiscovered lands.
-Wrap up in ponchos and saddle up on your journey to Cotopaxi National Park - overlooked by South America's most conical peak.

-Throughout your stay in each of our hand-picked lodges you will be welcomed in as family.
+Throughout your stay in each of our hand-picked lodges, you will be welcomed in as family.
 These are Ecuador's finest stays with world-class hospitality and locations that will make you pinch yourself in disbelief.
-Our daily activities range from relaxing in verdant grounds and milking cows, to trekking and challenging yourself to long rides on ancient old paths.
+Our daily activities range from relaxing in verdant grounds and milking cows to trekking and challenging yourself to long rides on ancient old paths.

-What's included:
+What's Included:

 • Internal flights